What Is Root Cause Analysis in Aviation SMS

 Alternative Understanding of Proactive and Reactive Risk Management

 However, there are other ways of considering proactive and reactive risk management.
 Though you may not agree, another potentially helpful way of conceptualizing proactive and reactive risk management is:

 - Proactive risk management is activities (behaviors, controls, etc.) designed to prevent a Risk Event (when a hazard “expresses” itself) from happening; and

 - Reactive risk management is activities (behaviors, controls, etc.) designed to mitigate the severity and likelihood of potential damages after a Risk Event has occurred.

-With this understanding, we would call root cause analysis proactive, because it’s designed to prevent a similar future incident by mitigating all expected risk.
+With this understanding, we would call root cause analysis proactive because it’s designed to prevent a similar future incident by mitigating all expected risks.
 Corrective actions would be considered reactive, while preventative actions would be considered proactive, just as detective risk controls are proactive.